cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/03-what-data-is-available.md

 Let's take a look at two of them and see if we can break down these names.

 :::::: callout
-## CERN Open Data Portal - CMS datasets
+## CERN Open Data Portal - Sample CMS collision datasets
-Some samples from the 2016 collision data

 [/DoubleEG/Run2016G-UL2016_MiniAODv2-v1/MINIAOD](http://opendata.cern.ch/record/30504)